As a writer myself, I know that the setting is one of the most critical elements of a great story.

 The fortified military complex that serves as the base for the human characters is a microcosm of this conflict, as the humans try to repel outside dangers while simultaneously learning about the ways of the native Pandorans.

-In other words, the film’s setting is not simply a backdrop for the action but an integral part of the story.
+In other words, the film’s setting is not just a backdrop for the action but an integral part of the story.
 By immersing viewers in this alien world, Cameron allows them to experience firsthand the challenges and conflicts that arise when two cultures collide.

 Ridley Scott’s Blade Runner